AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_pages/about/index.md

 ### Reading

 Every now and then, I'll dust off a book and do some light reading.
 I love finding that rare book that captivates me so much that time slips away, where closing it almost feels like waking from a dream.
-A few of my favorites include:
+A few of my favorites so far include:

 - _The Little Prince_ by Antoine de Saint-Exupéry
 - _The Shadow of the Wind_ by Carlos Ruiz Zafón
 - _The Count of Monte Cristo_ by Alexandre Dumas
 - The Discworld novels by the infinitely witty Terry Pratchett

-I don't keep a reading list per se, although there are some books I'd like to one day read...
-Okay, I guess that's _technically_ a reading list, but hopefully you get my point.
-I don't like to treat reading as something to check off a list because then it feels like work.

 ## So, Yeah...
 That's Me!